 User Researcher Year 2016 - Present

 Echo Button Simulator As a part of the Alexa Skill API, I was tasked with designing the Echo Button simulator, which allows developers to simulate any Echo Button Skill experience from within the ASK Skill Builder.
 Although on the surface this may seem like an easy UI addition, there is vast complexity under the surface that had to be accounted for in the CX.
-Additionally, the team that owned the simulator had inherited the code recently and making such a drastic change to the layout of the simulator would require us to re-architecture the codebase to make it more modular.
-I worked closely with our lead developer for this project and together we were able to sell the changes we had in mind and help build the changes in, which made the simulator extensible so that other teams could easily plug right into the code using modules.
-This required close collaboration, reviews, buy in, and sign off from both the Alexa Skills Kit team and the Simulator Team.
+Additionally, making such a drastic change to the layout of the simulator required our development team to re-architecture the codebase to make it more modular.
+I worked closely with our lead developer for this project and together we were able to sell my proposed changes to the simulator team and help build the changes.
+This required close collaboration with the simulator team and the Alexa Skills Kit Team.